qcuaeh/molalignlib/README.md

     git clone https://github.com/qcuaeh/molalign.git

-then enter its directory, rename *gnu.env* (or *intel.env* if you have the Intel fortran compiler and MKL installed) as *build.env* and run:
+then enter its directory and run:

     ./build.sh

 It will create the *molalign* executable inside the *build* directory.

+If you have other compiler/library instead of gfortran/LAPACK edit the *build.env* file before runnnig the build script.
+An example for intel/MKL is in the examples directory.

 Program options
 ---------------